DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-08-24-iteration-aug-23.md

 ## Removing horizontal navigation

-The switch from tabs to horizontal navigation didn’t have the desired effect.
+The switch from tabs to horizontal navigation did not have the desired effect.
 This bar now sits strangely on the page and we considered moving it to the top – but that would further deprioritise the ‘About your organisation’ journey.

 Instead we chose to be explicit: Do this, then do this.